Sam Raimi's unrealized projects: The Green Hornet

 In December 1995, it was reported that Raimi had been in talks to direct a film version of the 1966 series The Green Hornet, with George Clooney attached to star as the title character, and Jason Scott Lee as Kato.
 It was planned for a spring production start the following year, though these plans were shelved once Clooney committed to The Peacemaker instead.

 Crossroaders

 In 1997, TriStar Pictures purchased James Shanta's spec script Crossroaders, with Raimi attached to direct and Neal H. Moritz producing.
 The project was described at the time as "a contemporary Sting" about a young con man who takes down a casino with the help of an older gang.

 The Wee Free Men

 In January 2006, Raimi was set to direct The Wee Free Men based on the book of the same name by Terry Pratchett, but in December 2009 Pratchett said that he had "got the rights to the book back" after reading the proposed screenplay.

+Untitled pulp hero team-up film

+In December 2006, IGN reported that Raimi was developing to direct a project that would bring several classic pulp heroes associated with the publishing house Street & Smith to the bigscreen.
+These included The Shadow, the Avenger, and Doc Savage, amongst other characters.
+Screenwriter Siavash Farahani was said to be working alongside Raimi.
+No further updates were provided.